DV

 Strategy & risk

-SGOV tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach, while USFR tracks Bloomberg U.S. Treasury Floating Rate Bond Index using a bonds strategy.
+SGOV tracks ICE 0-3 Month US Treasury Securities Index with a treasury bond approach, while USFR tracks Bloomberg U.S. Treasury Floating Rate Bond Index with a bonds approach.

 USFR beta-0.02